How to Buy UK Gilts: A Step-by-Step Guide

 - Vanguard UK Government Bond Index Fund — similar exposure, 0.12% charge.
 Available as a fund (not ETF), useful on platforms that don't charge dealing fees for funds.

 - iShares UK Gilts 0-5yr UCITS ETF (IGLS) — short-dated gilts only.
-Lower duration risk, which matters in the current environment where longer-dated gilt prices are falling as yields spike.
+Lower duration risk, which matters now: long-dated gilt ETFs are sitting on meaningful capital losses from the April yield spike, while IGLS held up far better.

 - Lyxor Core UK Government Inflation-Linked Bond ETF — index-linked gilt exposure for inflation hedging.